The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 An image of a Clipchamp user adding their logo to their video to create a watermark.

 Step 5.
-Add AI voiceover narration
+Add AI voiceover narration to videos

 An image of a Clipchamp user adding AI voiceover to their video using the text to speech function.

 Step 6.
-Add subtitles for accessibility
+Add AI subtitles to videos

 An image of a Clipchamp user clicking the transcribe media button to generate subtitles.